 Brands and businesses that go straight in with their best offer, will only win a new customer if this is accepted.
 If it is rejected, they have nowhere else to go.

 However, by implementing the rejection then retreat strategy, you will win BIG if they take your premium offer, but if they reject it, you have a second chance to win by offering your best deal.

 By implementing this sales strategy, not only can you use the powerful effects of contrast and reciprocation, you can also enter in a (digital) negotiation with your visitors, offering multiple deals.

 The structure of a rejection then retreat offer increases your odds, simply by doubling the number of offers.

 How Can You Use Rejection Then Retreat Online?

 If you’ve ever visited an IKEA store, you’ve seen this principle working in a physical environment.
 You are made to walk through every section, with their most expensive products always on display first (in the showroom areas).

-Hopefully, you’ve already thought of a few applicable ideas (for your brand) but, just in case you haven’t, I’ve put together a list of broad ideas that could be applied to (near-enough) any digital business:
+Hopefully, you’ve already thought of a few applicable rejection then retreat ideas (for your brand) but, just in case you haven’t, I’ve put together a list of broad ideas that could be applied to (near-enough) any digital business: